Contact Dr Phil St John Renshaw

 His greatest passion is teaching leaders the skills of coaching to use in every day life.

 Organisations predominantly remain incapable of demonstrating the value of their international assignment (or expatriation) programmes.
 These programmes are based on a belief-system and the management of these programmes is generally through cost not value.
 Despite this lack of knowledge, the use of international assignments, whether long-term or otherwise, is increasingly widespread in global organisations facing talent shortages around the world.
 Phil's research focusses on what the value of these interventions is, how it is created and where it sits.
 And hence ultimately how we can practically help organisations evaluate and increase the positive impact of these vital assignments.
+More recently Phil has expanded this research to include aspects of leadership.

 Phil is active as a facilitator and coach in Cranfield Executive Development programmes including, for example, Developing Leadership Potential.